dominodatalab/chatbot-workshop/bundle_doc_draft_hb_v1_804465c4-402e-4d2d-b24c-424f6b9a3e31_documentation.md

 - —

 ## Functional Requirements
-- API
-- Database Integration
-- Outputs data in Database Integration
 - Access control for internal users only

 ## Development Dataset
 **Overview**: Pre-approved reports from internal repositories.

-**Data Sources and Extraction Process**: Reports sourced from Database Integration, Internal Video Library transformed using processing pipelines.
+**Data Sources and Extraction Process**: Reports sourced from — transformed using processing pipelines.

 **Vendor Data/Data Proxies**: No vendor data used; all data sourced internally.